 Consider Breaking Old Habits

 During infancy and before the age of one, it’s common to use rocking to get our babies to sleep.
-However, getting your toddler to sleep by themselves without waking you up at night means that such habits need to change.
+However, getting your toddler to sleep alone without waking you up at night means these habits need to change.

-This is easier said than done and will require some patience on your part.
+This is easier said than done and will require some patience.

 The trick is to place your toddler in their crib or bed before they’re asleep.
 By doing this, you’re forcing them to fall asleep by themselves without having you hold them.